-3 UN peacekeepers, 1 Malian soldier killed in Mali
+4 UN peacekeepers, 1 Malian soldier killed in Mali

 - Peacekeepers have been in Mali for four years

-(CNN)Three UN peacekeepers and one Malian solider were killed in an attack in Mali, the United Nations mission there said Friday.
+(CNN)Four UN peacekeepers and one Malian solider were killed in attacks in Mali, according to a Friday statement from the spokesperson for the secretary-general of the United Nations.

-The United Nations said several more people were injured, with some in critical condition.
+The statement said 21 people were injured in the attacks in the Menaka and Mopti regions, in the eastern and central parts of Mali, respectively, including a civilian contractor with the UN Multidimensional Integrated Stabilization Mission in Mali, or MINUSMA, and a member of the Malian armed forces.

+Some were in critical condition, according to a statement from the UN mission in Mali.

-The United Nations did not say who carried out the attack in the Menaka region, in the eastern part of Mali.
-Several attackers were killed when the UN unit fought back, the United Nations said.
+That statement did not say who carried out the attacks, but noted that several attackers were killed when the UN unit fought back.

-The unit was conducting an operation to provide "medical assistance to populations in need" when the attack occurred, the United Nations said.
+The unit was conducting an operation to provide "medical assistance to populations in need" when the attack occurred, the UN mission to Mali said.

 The members of the UN Security Council called on the Mali government to swiftly investigate the attack and bring the perpetrators to justice.
 The Security Council said that attacks targeting peacekeepers may constitute war crimes under international law.